ibm-cloud-docs/BlockStorage/mounting_cloudlin8.md

 Follow the tutorial to mount an {{site.data.keyword.blockstoragefull}} volume on a server with the CloudLinux 8 operating system.
 You're going to create two connections from one network interface of your host to two target IP addresses of the storage array.

-If you're using another Linux&reg; operating system, refer to the Documentation of your specific distribution, and Make sure that the multipath supports ALUA (Asymmetric Logical Unit Access) for path priority.
+If you're using another Linux&reg; operating system, refer to the Documentation of your specific distribution, and make sure that the multipath supports Asymmetric Logical Unit Access (ALUA) for path priority.
 {: tip}

 ## Before you begin